pearfalse/botw-guides/ist/Keeping the Bow of Light (advanced method).md

 - Requires knowledge of Prompt Entanglement.
 - Somewhat arduous with Arrow PE (although not impossible, and you can de-dupe the arrow slots before entering the Sanctum and hold on to the System tab invalid slot).
-- Annoying with high arrow counts that are still less then 500.
+- Annoying with high arrow counts that are still less than 500.

 ## Overview